 IMPORTANT: You MUST arrive 45 minutes before your reservation to check-in when going to and leaving the island.
-And due to COVID-19, all passengers MUST have masks in their possession before boarding the ferry and may be required to wear the mask at all times, should the passenger count be over 60 passengers.
+And due to COVID-19, all passengers MUST have masks in their possession before boarding the ferry and are required to wear their masks at all times.

 While on the ferry, keep an eye out for whales, seals, shorebirds and more on the ride over.
 I’ve had some amazing whale sightings over the years from the ferry deck!

 HOW LONG SHOULD I STAY?